 - Put together the core items and level up the Legacy of Dreams gem.

-- Keep up your Storm Armor and Halo of Karini buffs at all times.
-The same goes for Magic Weapon if you use it.
+- Keep up your Storm Armor/Halo of Karini and Magic Weapon buffs at all times.

 - Play around the Convention of Elements cycle to maximize your DPS.

 I hope you enjoyed this guide!
-Meteor Shower is one of the coolest and visually appealing skills in the Wizard's arsenal and even after severe nerfs still useful for farming at least in Nephalem Rifts.
-The Star Pact version offers a challenge for those interested and allows you to push into the higher Greater Rift tiers.
+Meteor is one of the coolest and visually appealing skills in the Wizard's arsenal.
+The Star Pact Archon playstyle offers a challenge allows you to create some of the most impactful nuke combos in the game.

 Thanks to Northwar for help & wudijo for initial write-up!